RuiAAPeres/SaferFonts/README.md

 This approach is error prone and inherently invites for duplication.

 1. We could easily mispell `"ArialMT"`
-2. If we need to use the same font in some other place, we will start having duplication
+2. If we need to use the same font in some other place, we could potential have duplication

 SaferFonts, in this case, just bundles the font in a convinient enum that you can use: